 Research Interests & Projects

 Dr. Roberts' research interests focus on the process and impact of genetic risk assessment for adult-onset disorders.
-He has served since 2001 as Co-Principal Investigator of the REVEAL Study (Risk Evaluation & Education for Alzheimer's Disease), an NIH-funded series of clinical trials assessing the psychological and behavioral impact of genetic risk disclosure for Alzheimer's disease.
-Now in its fourth trial, the REVEAL Study is examining the effects of APOE genotype-based risk disclosure to individuals with mild cognitive impairment (MCI) and their study partners.
+He has served since 2001 as Co-Principal Investigator of the REVEAL Study (Risk Evaluation & Education for Alzheimer's Disease), an NIH-funded series of clinical trials assessing the psychological and behavioral impact of genetic risk disclosure for Alzheimer's disease (AD).
+Now having recently completed its fourth trial, the REVEAL Study has examined the effects of APOE genotype-based risk disclosure to individuals at elevated risk for AD.
 In addition, Dr. Roberts is joint PI of a NIH-funded project to examine the motivations, attitudes and behaviors of consumers receiving personal genomics services.
 Finally, Dr. Roberts collaborates with investigators at the U-M Comprehensive Cancer Center on a project to examine ethical and health communication issues involved in the use of whole-genome sequencing to customize care of patients with advanced and refractory cancers.
+This project is part of the national NIH Clinical Sequencing Exploratory Research (CSER) consortium.

 Search PubMed for publications by J. Roberts >>

-Roberts JS, Chen C, Uhlmann W and Green RC.
+Roberts J.S., Chen C., Uhlmann W., & Green R.C.
 (2012).
 Effectiveness of a condensed protocol for disclosing APOE genotype and providing risk education for Alzheimer's disease: The REVEAL Study.
 Genetics In Medicine, 14, 742-48.

 Roberts JS, Christensen KD, Green RC (2011).
 Using Alzheimer's disease as a model for genetic risk disclosure: Implications for personal genomics Clinical Genetics, 80, 407-414.